How to Write a Science Blog: Step-by-Step Science Blogging Guide

 , ,

 Since 2019, I have written hundreds of blog posts, including dozens of science blogs.
-This practice evolved my writing process from semi-coherent tinkering to a streamlined machine.
-I now believe that excellent blogs are more dependant on a solid process rather than the topic you choose.
+My writing process has evolved from semi-coherent tinkering to a streamlined machine.
+Successful blogging is more dependant on process than the topic you choose.

 This article offers a science blogging guide for beginners that is both practical and detailed.
 How do you write a science blog?
-This will cover all you need to know to get started.
+This will cover all you need to know.

 How to Write a Science Blog – Trusting the Process